aldaris/opensso/products/federation/openfm/integrations/cleartrust/README.txt

   5. Re-war opensso.war using jar cvf opensso.war from $WAR_DIR

-  6. Deploy opensso.war onto FAM web container.
+  6. Deploy opensso.war onto a web container.
 The deployment is self explanatory.
 Please check the web container documentation for war deployment.